Srinu0342/PingPong-frontend/README.md

 3. If the game is new then a new game will start with both players score 0.

 4. Save the game time to time or when exting the game.

+5. Exit button gives an alert saves the game and exits to main page.